Sami109/PG-Play/Election1.md

 love@election:/tmp$
 ```

-After launching the linpeas script, the only thing that stood out was a "crontabs" file.
+After launching the linpeas script, the only thing that stood out was a "crontabs".

 ```
 ╔══════════╣ Interesting GROUP writable files (not in Home) (max 200)